Batteries

 5-6 days buffer

 That extra day or two of buffer means you can wait out a storm or a stretch of cloudy days without stressing about your battery level.

-You're not forced to drive somewhere just to charge up.
+Your power needs tend to grow over time.
+A fridge adds ~400Wh/day, Starlink adds ~250Wh/day, a diesel heater adds ~150Wh/day.
 With 280Ah, you have room to add devices without immediately needing to upgrade your battery.

 It's still one battery